dujanhung/json-validator/doc.md

 hex_flag()
 ```

-represents a HEX color.
+represents a HEX color with specified HEX flags.

-the mandatory is used to specify HEX flags.

 only available for `string` .